-Review of Effectiveness
+Review of effectiveness

-As accounting officer, the Principal has responsibility for reviewing the effectiveness of the system of internal control.
+As accounting officer, the Principal (Executive Headteacher) has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the internal auditor; - the work of the external auditors; - the financial management and governance self-assessment process; - the school resource management self-assessment tool; - the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal auditor / reviewer - the work of the external auditor - the financial management and governance self-assessment process; - the school resource management self-assessment tool; and - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Resources, HR & Audit committee and a plan to ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Audit & Risk Committee and a plan to ensure continuous improvement of the system is in place.

-Approved by order of the members of the board of trustees on 15 December 2021 and signed on their behalf by:
+Approved by order of the members of the Board of Trustees on 20 December 2022 and signed on their behalf by: